2023 TSYS Merchant Solutions Review: Pricing & Alternatives

 - Less than 12 months remaining of the contract term: $250

 - More than 12 months remaining of the contract term: $500

-Hardware is usually offered by resellers that provide front-end payment processing to merchants with their own series of card readers such as Clover, which offers POS proprietary hardware, and Payline Data.
+Hardware is usually offered by resellers that provide front-end payment processing to merchants with their own series of card readers, such as Clover, which offers proprietary POS hardware, and Payline Data.
 However, a closer look at the TSYS merchant application form shows that it also supplies partner card terminals, and has its own POS hardware brand, Vital and RiO Restaurant.

 TSYS POS hardware cost ranges from $35–$79 with add-ons that include mobile card readers for $5/month and peripherals that cost between $3–$15.
-Option for outright purchase is available, while installments will tie you into a long-term contract that lasts from two to four years and imposes separate early termination fees.
+Option for outright purchase is available, while installments will tie you into a long-term contract that lasts two to four years and imposes separate early termination fees.